Vyral/base-template/_posts/2020-08-25-q-how-do-we-give-buyers-an-edge.md

 ---
 layout: post
-title: 'Q: How Can We Help Buyers Compete In Our Market?'
+title: 'Q: How Do We Give Buyers an Edge?'
 date: 2020-08-25 14:23:00
 tags:
   - Home Buyer Tips